Abortion Rights FAQs

 "Partial-birth" abortions refer to a controversial procedure that ends a pregnancy through a method which partially delivers an intact fetus before aborting it.
 The federal government has banned the use of this method in most cases (according to Gonzales v.
 Carhart (2007)).
 More than a dozen states have also banned partial-birth abortions, with a few of these states banning this procedure only after viability.

 Reproductive rights is a controversial topic from both a personal and legal standpoint.
 If you have questions regarding reproductive rights and the laws of your state, beyond this abortion rights FAQ, it's best to speak with a family law attorney in your area.
-A skilled family law attorney will be able to answer your questions and even provide you with a free case review.
+A skilled family law attorney will be able to answer your questions so you can make the right decision for you and your family.